ManuGithubSteam/Surface3ProArch/README.md

 ### Install some stuff:

-`pacman -Syu powertop laptop-detect yaourt pavucontrol`
+`pacman -Syu powertop laptop-detect pacaur pavucontrol`

 ### Deactivate tmpfs
 (uses too much valuable ram and can NOT build kernel in it!)